Feeling frenzied all the time can take a toll on your fertility. Here’s how you can chillax and boost your odds of baby-making success.

 Read more »

 Bathing a newborn can be a challenge.
 You can either do this by holding her in a big bowl or plastic tub or by wetting a washcloth and washing her on her changing table.
-Here are some other tips: Baby needs a full bath only about once or twice a week, but she needs to be "topped and tailed" (a Penelope Leach term) every day.
+Here are some other tips: Baby needs a full bath only about once or twice a week, but she needs to be "topped and tailed" (a term from child development expert and author Penelope Leach) every day.
 This means washing the baby's head, face and bottom.

-Make sure she's been fed (but not right before the bath), that the room is warm and that you have everything at the ready (you can't leave her for even a nanosecond to retrieve something you've forgotten).
+Make sure she's been fed (but not right before the bath), that the room is warm and that you have everything at the ready (you can't leave her for even a nanosecond).

 Shampoo the scalp first (only once or twice a week), shielding the water from Baby's eyes.
 Supporting her head, start washing Baby from the top down, using soft cloth and tap water or mild baby soap.
 Moving down, be sure to get in all those nooks and crannies.
 Be sure to wash her face well.
 Left around the mouth, milk and spit-up may cause a rash.
 Wash eyelids and under the chin.
 Rinse baby well and pat her dry with a towel.

 Since their tiny tummies cannot hold much milk, newborns must be fed often, which is one reason they wake so frequently.
 Still, you can begin the process of getting the whole household on the same schedule.

 Newborns often sleep for four hours at a stretch and a total of 16 hours or more a day.
 As for how quiet the house should be while Baby sleeps, Leach says the following: "A sleeping baby need not mean a hushed household.
 Ordinary sounds and activities will not disturb him at this early age.
 However, if everybody creeps about and talks in whispers while he is asleep, there may come a time when he cannot sleep unless they do.
 It is therefore important to let him sleep through whatever sound level is normal for your household so that he does not come to expect a quietness that will make all your lives misery."